 - Attach it using adhesive or double-sided tape facing the silver side outward.

-- Ensure there are no air gaps between the insulation and door panels.
+- Ensure there are no air gaps between the speculation and the door panels.

 3. Using Garage Door Insulation Kit

-Again, when we studied the consumer reports, we found that most of the people prefer DIY garage door insulation kits for hassle-free and quick installation.
+Again, when we went through the Consumer Reports, we found that most people prefer DIY garage door insulation kits for hassle-free and quick installation.

 Key Consideration: